 The building, available for the use of any faiths, is administered by the Head of The Lake Community Church Trust.

 Services are held twice a month.
-On the third Sunday at 3pm a Protestant service is held, led alternately by Anglican and Presbyterian ministers.
-On the fourth Sunday at 4pm there is a Catholic Mass.
+On the second Sunday at 11:30 am there is a Catholic Mass.
+On the fourth Sunday at 3pm a Protestant service is held, led alternately by Anglican and Presbyterian ministers.

 The church is available for those wanting an intimate setting for special events such as weddings, baptisms or vow renewals.